Jez-Sanchez/FalconSwerveDrive/README.md

 A simple swerve drive using West Coast products swerve modules and using only falcons for turning and driving.

 With this swerve drive it resets the modules back to zero when the joystick is let go.
-Using PID controllers built in the falcons for smove turning of the swerve that prevents jittering.
+Using PID controllers built in the falcons for smooth turning of the swerve that prevents jittering.